-Must be a full-time degree-seeking student at Florida State University to join an IFC chapter (12+ credit hours)
+Must be a full-time (12+ credits) degree-seeking student at Florida State University

-- Must register for IFC rush
+Must register and pay the registration fee (non-refundable) for IFC rush

-- Must attend mandatory PNM rush orientation
+Must attend mandatory PNM rush orientation

 Rush is a two-part process.